 SCREEN: To be provided by Authors: Luminescent, Photograph, and Overlay being selected

 Set the exposure time to Auto, the Binning to small, the f-stop to 1 for luminescent and to 8 for photograph, and the Field of View to C [1].

-SCREEN: To be provided by Authors: Exposure time, binning, f/stop, and FOV being set

 Click Acquire to image the bioluminescence.

+SCREEN: To be provided by Authors: Exposure time, binning, f/stop, and FOV being set.
+Acquire being clicked.

 Set the Display format to Radiance and select the Circle to from the Region of Interest Tools in the Tool Palette panel [1-TXT].

-SCREEN: To be provided by Authors: Acquire being clicked, Display format being set, Circle tool being selected TEXT: Suitable pleural dissemination model shows strong luminescence in ventral diffused chest site view
+SCREEN: To be provided by Authors: Display format being set, Circle tool being selected TEXT: Suitable pleural dissemination model shows strong luminescence in ventral diffused chest site view

 Click Measure Regions of Interest to measure the surface bioluminescent intensity and use Configure Measurement to select the values relevant to the experiment.
 Export this data table as a .csv file [1].